changkun/modern-cpp-tutorial/book/en-us/03-runtime.md

 In the previous section, we mentioned that the `auto` keyword cannot be used in the parameter list because it would conflict with the functionality of the template.
-But Lambda expressions are not ordinary functions, so Lambda expressions are not templated.
+But lambda expressions are not regular functions, without further specification on the typed parameter list, lambda expressions cannot utilize templates.
-This has caused us some trouble: the parameter table cannot be generalized, and the parameter table type must be clarified.

 Fortunately, this trouble only exists in C++11, starting with C++14.
-The formal parameters of the Lambda function can use the `auto` keyword to generate generic meanings:
+The formal parameters of the lambda function can use the `auto` keyword to utilize template generics:

 ```cpp
 void lambda_generic() {